Built-in Helm Chart¶

 helm install my-release ./resources/helm/agent-env -f path/to/helm-values.yaml

-repository, pass the path to the chart in the k8s_sandbox
+k8s_sandbox repository, pass the path to the chart in the k8s_sandbox repository, or

 helm install my-release ~/repos/k8s_sandbox/resources/helm/agent-env -f ...